PinewoodPip/epip/docs/Documentation/Utilities/Pointer.md

 The `Pointer` library offers methods and events related to the state of the pointer - that is, what the user is selecting with their cursor.
 This includes world objects as well as drag-drop.

+It's primarily a wrapper around `Ext.UI.GetPickingState()`.
+In addition to methods to quickly fetch its entities, it offers events for when they change (when the user starts/stops hovering over a new entity).

 <doc class="PointerLib">

 # PointerLib Class